thebabalola/ForgeX/frontend/README.md

 - **Real-time performance tracking**
 - **Yield harvesting** and compounding

-Built for Ethereum-compatible chains, with primary deployment on Base Sepolia testnet.
+Built for Ethereum-compatible chains, with primary deployment on Base Mainnet.

 ## Tech Stack